Replicating the Salvadoran gang truce?

 - Comprehensive support for victims of gangs, helping them become agents of change.

-The full text of Ana Glenda Tager Rosado’s presentation is available in Spanish.
+L' full text of Ana Glenda Tager Rosado’s presentation is available in Spanish.